Aliases for CYP3A7-CYP3A51P Gene

 GeneCards Summary for CYP3A7-CYP3A51P Gene

 CYP3A7-CYP3A51P (CYP3A7-CYP3A51P Readthrough) is a Protein Coding gene.
-Among its related pathways are Metabolism and cytochrome P450.
+Among its related pathways are Phenytoin Pathway, Pharmacokinetics and Phase II conjugation.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP4F8.

 UniProtKB/Swiss-Prot for CYP3A7-CYP3A51P Gene